mecachisenros/aws/README.md

 * `example.org` => `example_org`
 * `me@example.org` => `me_at_example_org`

-Once saved you can view the verfication token and dkim tokens that you must add to your domian's DNS records by clicking on the identity name.
+Once saved you can view the verfication token and dkim tokens that you must add to your domain's DNS records by clicking on the identity name.

 ![Identity details](./images/identity_details.png)